anaseto/goal/README.md

 # Documentation

-Currently, documentation consists of the REPL help system with usage summary and examples for all implemented features, so some prior knowledge of another array language, in particular K, can be useful.
+Documentation consists of the REPL help system with a short description and/or examples for all implemented features.
+Some prior knowledge of another array language, in particular K, can be useful, but not necessary: the best way to learn and discover the language is to play with it in the REPL.
 The full contents are replicated below.

 ```
 TOPICS HELP